Whitman Internship Grant

 First Generation Internship & Career Endowment

 The First Generation Internship and Career Opportunity Endowment provides funding for students to participate in summer internships, with a preference given to the fields of finance, investment management, or law.
 The awarded amount may include funding to cover additional expenses such as travel, housing, and business attire.
-The Student Engagement Center selects the recipients for this endowment as a part of the Whitman Internship Grant program.
+The Career and Community Engagement Center selects the recipients for this endowment as a part of the Whitman Internship Grant program.
 Open only to first-generation students entering their third or fourth year.

 Through the generous support of the David Deal China Exchange Endowment, students may apply for up to $5,000 in funding support for qualified internships in China, Taiwan, Hong Kong or Japan.
 Typically there are sufficient funds to support at least one internship in China/Taiwan/Hong Kong/ and one in Japan each summer.

 - The application for the David Deal China/Japan Internship Awards for Summer 2022 is now closed.